marliemarls/SBA316/README.md

 ## About The Project
  `marliemarls`, `SBA316`, `https://www.linkedin.com/in/marliemart/`, `https://github.com/marliemarls/SBA316`, `SBA316`, `Class project built with HTML, CSS & JavaScript`

 This is my submission for my SBA 316.
+Here is the [Link] for your convenience.

 ## Technology Stack